Grimface/the-dee-sanction-roll20/README.md

 I created this to use purely in my own home game of The Dee Sanction, but am providing it publicly in case it's of use to anyone.

 I've mucked around with a few of the spellings, such as adding an -e to Physicalle etc, changed "Hits" to "Hyttes", and "Unravelling" to "Unravellynge".
+I'll be GMing this for a history teacher whose favourite period is Tudor/early modern, so doubtless he'll weigh in on this, whether I like it or not.

-I also added a "Notes & Miscellany" box, so players would have somewhere to jot random notes, and for me to paste in the outout from @MrGarland4 on Twitter.
+I also added a "Notes & Miscellany" box, so players would have somewhere to jot random notes, and for me to paste in the output from @MrGarland4 on Twitter.

 ### TODO: